-The University of Johannesburg, UJ is a public educational institution which came into existence on 1 January 2005 as the result of a merger between the Rand Afrikaans University (RAU), the Technikon Witwatersrand (TWR) and the Soweto and East Rand campuses of Vista University.
+The University of Johannesburg, UJ is a public educational institution that came into existence on 1 January 2005 as the result of a merger between the Rand Afrikaans University (RAU), the Technikon Witwatersrand (TWR), and the Soweto and East Rand campuses of Vista University.

 5. Cairo University

 Cairo University was established in 1908; currently, it has 26 faculties/institutions in different scientific disciplines, with a total volume of about 250000 students.

 Cairo University is Egypt’s premier public university, with its main campus is in Giza.
 It is one of the oldest universities in Africa.